Did you know that pacifiers can actually help prevent SIDS in babies by helping infants not to sleep too deeply?1

 Are pacifiers bad for baby’s teeth?

-Dentist determined pacifiers can cause developing mouths to grow improperly for some babies which can lead to abnormal tooth development and other issues in the future.
+Dentists determined pacifiers can cause developing mouths to grow improperly for some babies which can lead to abnormal tooth development and other issues in the future.
 The first issue would be improper tooth alignment, crooked teeth, or bite problems.

 Weaning your baby from the pacifier before the age of two can help to prevent these issues.
 As I said earlier, I recommend weaning at the first year.
 It’s much easier to break a habit with younger babies than with toddlers, especially when you will be potty training.

-One piece pacifiers work much better from my experience.
+One-piece pacifiers work much better from my experience.
 They are easier to wash and much less likely to collect water or to squeak.

 Next, one-piece pacifiers are made of only one material which is often softer and less likely to leave lines on your baby.